 IPAM, IP Address Manager or sometimes interchangeably IP Address Management, is a Software that aids in the act, of managing IP Addresses in use, as well as tracking IP Addresses on a network.

-Sometimes it's sufficient to use a barebones solution like an Excel spreadsheet or similar to keep tabs on used addresses and reservations, but even for smaller organizations it's easy to see how this can fall short.
+Sometimes it's sufficient to use a bare-bones solution like an Excel spreadsheet or similar to keep tabs on user addresses and reservations, but even for smaller organizations it's easy to see how this can fall short.
 Forgetting to update the list, or simply having several admins referring to the list with different plans or methods, all can create chaos and conflicts.
-Worse yet it's quite easy for something small like this to cause significant outages or downtime of critical systems!
+Worse yet, it's quite easy for something small like this to cause significant outages or downtime of critical systems!

 Automatic discovery and analysis of network topography can quickly asses addresses used, ferret out unnecessary sprawl, find and resolve overlaps, all within mere minutes from a single system.
 Looking forward, IPAM software can help ease the growing pains of an expanding network, or aide in transitioning fully from IPv4 to IPv6, for example.
 Some options for especially large environments include hardware appliances that perform incredible feats of IPAM due to their dedicated nature!

-Top IP Address Management Tools & Software
+Here's the Best IP Address Management (IPAM) Tools & Software of 2022:

 Below is a list of a range of programs that do precisely what's above, and sometimes more, including both paid and free, as well as a few open-source selections to boot!